 Young TP, Petersen DA, Clary JJ (2005) The ecology of restoration: historical links, emerging issues and unexplored realms.
 Ecol Lett 8:662–673 . doi: 10.1111/j.1461-0248.2005.00764.x

-Table 1: Results from generalized linear models (GLMs) that tested the response of E. californica abundance and total biomass in greenhouse trials with treatments of different water levels, shading, and clipping.
+Table 1: Generalized linear models (GLMs) that tested the response of E. californica abundance and total biomass in greenhouse trials with treatments of different water levels, shading, and clipping.
 Seeds of E. californica were also grown in a density series with B. madritensis.
 Significant was denoted at α = 0.05 and shown in bold with sign of effect.